Akhil-Kulal/react-tooltip/README.md

 The page will reload when you make changes.
 You may also see any lint errors in the console.

+Overview – React app with a simple tooltip component such that when hovered over a button it shows a tooltip in the selected direction.

---> In browser select option in which direction you want to show tooltip box for the below button.
+--> In the browser select option in which direction you want to show the tooltip box for the below button.

---> After selecting the direction , simply hover on the "Hover over me" button.
+--> After selecting the direction, simply hover on the "Hover over me" button.

---> It shows the tooltip box in selected direction.
+--> It shows the tooltip box in the selected direction.

+TECH STACK: React, HTML, CSS, Javascript